saptashwa2004/JHU-CRC-Vaccinations/README.md

 3. Paste the URL of this repository when prompted.
 No credentials are required for this action.

 4. Adjust the GitHub account owner as needed and create the name for the new repository.
-We recommend initially setting the reposiotry to Private.
+We recommend initially setting the repository to Private.

 5. Proceed with cloning the newly copied repository.